-By setting the property javax.realtime.start.realtime to true, the Java main thread and all internal system threads are created as realtime threads, instead of conventional Java threads.
+A compilant implementation my provide a property called javax.realtime.start.realtime to control the starty thread type.
+By setting true, the Java main thread and all internal system threads are created as realtime threads, instead of conventional Java threads.
 Though a conventional Java thread may have a realtime priority, it may not enter a scoped memory.
 This property removes the need to create an extra thread for entering scoped memory.

-Furthermore, setting the property javax.realtime.start.immortal to true configures the system to not use a heap at all.
+Furthermore, a property called javax.realtime.start.immortal may also be provided by systems that support the javax.realtime.memory package.
+Setting this property to true configures the system to not use a heap at all.
 Instead, the initial memory area is the instance of ImmortalMemory.
 An implementation that cannot run without a heap should not start up when this property is set; where possible, the process should return a documented nonzero error code.